PeterFelixNguyen/ForestFireSimulation/README.md

 3. Notify the end of forest fire by checking for lack of fire.
 4. Draw polygon obstacles and terrain.
 5. Different trees have different spread rates.
-Links that helped me6.
-Rain, wind, lightning, and weather.
+6. Rain, wind, lightning, and weather.
 7. Critters, tree size, and elevation.
 8. Square bushes and shrubs.
 9. Flammable structures.